PeterAkaJohn/Blog/README.md

 # Usage

- * open terminal in the directory and run the application with `dev_appserver.py .` and visit localhost:8080 in your browser
+ * open terminal in the directory, run the application with `dev_appserver.py .` and visit localhost:8080 in your browser